Berber traditional religion: War Goddess Tanit

 The Libyan Amazons are without doubt part of this cult.
 Athena, imposed the Amazons of Libya in Troy and in Greece, the Libyan Amazons remained in the village of Tenæ at the south of Sfax and Cartenæ (Tenes).

 According to mythology, Athena was believed to have been born in Lake Tritonis in North Africa (modern-day Algeria and Tunisia), which is why she was given the epithet Tritogeneia.
 In one version of the story she is the daughter of Poseidon and Tritonis, a Libyan lake nymph, and as the same source adds, after a disagreement with her father, she gave herself to Zeus, who made her his own daughter, which explains why both are considered gods of horses.

 In his dialogue Timaeus, the Greek philosopher Plato has Critias claim that Neith is the Egyptian name of Athena.
 Some identified the Punic Tanit as the Middle Eastern goddesses like Anat or Astarte but Steve A. Wiggins argued that "local associations should not be considered definitive" and that "we must not assert more than the evidence will allow".

+Africa

+On the left, the bust of Hierbas, on the right, the head of Africa, wearing an elephant skin headdress.

+Africa (Tamazight: Ifri/Ifru) was a goddess of fertility and abundance worshipped by the Berbers and the tribe of Ifri.
+Her iconography typically included an elephant-mask headdress, a cornucopia, a military standard, and a lion. the Latin designation (Africa) originally meant the land of the Afri was also known from the Berber word ifri (plural ifran) meaning "cave".
+To the Berbers, Africa was a deity associated with caves which were her main places of worship, coins and other materials depicting this deity were discovered mainly in Algeria in Albulae (Aïn Temouchent) and in Guechguech, 16 km east of Constantine.
+She was later included in the roman pantheon and became the personification of the region of Africa Proconsularis and later the name used for the entire continent of Africa.

 Gurzil

-Gurzil, a new god appearing in later texts and worshipped by tribes such as the Austoriani outside the Roman frontiers of Libya, was considered the son of Amun and a cow.
+Gurzil, the son of the god Ammon and a heipher, he appears in later texts and is worshipped by tribes such as the Austoriani outside the Roman frontiers of Libya.
 He was considered a war god and was taken by the Berbers to their battles against the Byzantines.
 Corippus mentioned that the chiefs of the Laguata took their god Gurzil into battle against the Byzantines and Arabs.
 It is very likely that the sanctuary of Gurzil was located in Ghirza, in Libya, where remarkable reliefs show a noble Libyan receiving tribute while seated on a curule chair.
 The temple was in use well into the sixth century.
 He is presumed to be a god of the sun or a god associated with battles.
 He is usually identified with bulls.